bartvanhoey/FunctionalCSharp/README.md

 ## Why Functional Programming

 Biggest problem in software development is complexity.
-Complexity of  the code base affects Development Speed, Number of Bugs, Agility, Maintainability, etc. The more complex the software, the more difficult it is to maintain!
+Complexity of a code base affects Development Speed, Number of Bugs, Agility, Maintainability, etc. The more complex the software, the more difficult it is to maintain!

 A developer/developer team can only deal with a certain amount of complexity!
 If the complexity exceeds this limit, it will be difficult/impossible to maintain the software/to develop new features.
 Complexity slows downs the development process or even introduces new bugs or can even lead to a project failure.

-Applying **Functional Programming Principles** helps reducing Code Complexity and results in more Predictable, Reliable and Maintainable and Testable code.
+Applying **Functional Programming Principles** helps to reduce Code Complexity and results in more Predictable, Reliable and Maintainable and Testable code.

 If the only tool you have is a hammer, every problem looks like a nail. - Abraham Maslow